HumanCellAtlas/dcp-community/rfcs/text/0000-multi-data-collection-dataset-processing.md

 An immediate need for analysis pipelines to process 10X V2 scRNA-seq datasets that span multiple bundles exists.
 The need for co-processing multiple bundles is not however limited to this scenario and extends to any other assay modality that involves repeated sequencing of the same library.
 Furthermore, the need to co-process data may extend to other data modalities that the DCP will accept in the future.

 In the future, a need to run analysis processes where input sets span multiple projects may arise.
-A mechanism to specify processing data collections that are not restricted to a single project or submissions will be required to support this functionality.
+A mechanism to specify processing data collections that are not restricted to a single project will be required to support this functionality.

 #### Algorithmic complexity and performance
 Producing combined metadata or data from multiple assay bundles using the bundle event system results in O(N^2) algorithmic complexity, where N is the number of data bundles in some grouping.
 As each bundle event arrives, it must be combined with accumulated metadata from previous bundles.
 Additionally, there is a race condition on reading and writing the accumulated results that must be handled as the order of event receipts is not guaranteed.

 One approach to addressing this is to merely queue all data bundle events.
 This, however, requires knowledge of completion so that process can be triggered, which is not addressed by the use of a queue.
-The algorithmic complexity of combining incoming notifications, impacts the data browser when creating project metadata TSVs and normalized JSON files, as well as the matrix service when generating pre-built project matrices.
+The algorithmic complexity of combining incoming notifications impacts the data browser when creating project metadata TSVs and normalized JSON files, as well as the matrix service when generating pre-built project matrices.

 #### Data consistency and completeness
 Consistency and completeness across a data set is an important attribute of an atlas.
 An incomplete data set may result in misinterpretation of data or missed discoveries.
 While a data set can be updated in the future, there is a need to know when the current version of a data set is fully available.
 This is referred to as *version-completeness*.
 Currently, the DCP has no way to indicate version-completeness beyond the bundle level.
-Neither the data browser nor any consumer API and have the information to indicate that a project submission is complete.
-This information is only available within Ingest, with no way to communicate submission status to other components.
-Ensuring consistency between bundles in a group requires modifications to be complete before they are made available.
+Neither the data browser nor any consumer API and has the information to indicate that a project submission to ingest is complete.
+This information is only available within Ingest, with no way to communicate the status to other components.
+Ensuring consistency between bundles in a group requires modifications to be completed before they are made available.
 For example, an update to metadata that is duplicated between bundle must all finish before the update is published.

 #### Data set quality control
 An approach to quality control (QC) is to run a partial or full analysis on a subset of the data before doing a full analysis.
 This requires defining an analyzable subset of the data to pass on to the processing pipelines.
 A QC data subset must meet the criteria that allow the QC analysis to run.